 Some users even use Layers for adjustments that must affect the entire image.
 I call this the Fully Layered Workflow.
-To support this Capture One Pro 11 got a new option: Create Filled Layer.
+To support this Capture One Pro 11 got a new option: New Filled Layer.
 This option creates a new Adjustments Layer filled with a Mask that covers the entire image.

 Because in Capture One Pro 11 now the Levels and Color Balance tool also operate on Layers, almost all adjustments can be made on a Layer.
 Another reason for this is you need extreme adjustments, like a Highlight adjustment form the High Dynamic Range tool above 100 that you already applied in the Background layer.
 In an additional Adjustments Layer you can apply another 100 adjustment, up to a total of 200 for that image.

 Also for local adjustments the Create Filled Layer option is sometimes a better starting point than an empty Layer, which is still the default by the way.
 If you only need to exclude a small part of the image, or it is easier to erase the mask then to draw around a shape, the Create Filled Layer option is a winner.

 Change Layer Order

 When you add Layers, each new layer is stacked on top of the other.
 You can change the order of Layers any time for example to organise them in a logical way.